Elena Kagan Supreme Court nomination

 On May 10, 2010, President Barack Obama announced his selection of Elena Kagan for Associate Justice of the Supreme Court of the United States, to replace retiring Justice John Paul Stevens.
 Kagan's nomination was confirmed by a 63–37 vote of the United States Senate on August 5, 2010.
 When nominated, Kagan was Solicitor General of the United States, a position to which Obama had appointed her in March 2009.
-Kagan was the first Supreme Court nominee since Sandra Day O'Connor in 1981 to not be a sitting circuit court judge and the most recent such nominee as of 2023.
+Kagan was the first Supreme Court nominee since Sandra Day O'Connor in 1981 to not be a sitting circuit court judge and the most recent such nominee as of 2026.
 She was the first Supreme Court nominee since William Rehnquist and Lewis F. Powell Jr. in 1971 to not be a sitting judge on any court.

 Nomination

 Potential candidates

-On April 9, 2010, John Paul Stevens announced that he would retire from the Supreme Court on June 29, at the start of Court's summer 2010 recess.
+On April 9, 2010, John Paul Stevens announced that he would retire from the Supreme Court on June 29, at the start of the Court's summer 2010 recess.
 He had served as an associate justice for 34 years.
 Those considered front-runners for the nomination by press reports, in addition to Elena Kagan, were Diane Wood and Merrick Garland.
 Kagan had also been a finalist for the Court vacancy one year earlier, when Justice Sonia Sotomayor was selected to succeed the retiring David Souter.